Atalanta/cucumber-chef/WIKI.md

 ## `cucumber-chef genip`

-Generate an RFC compliant private IP address for use in a `Labfile`.
+Generate an RFC compliant private IP address for use in a `Labfile`:

     $ cucumber-chef genip
     cucumber-chef v3.0.0.rc.0